A simple and tiny client-side SPA router.

 馃殢 Configurable Routing

-HTML directives, making it straightforward to specify routing
+Define routes using r-path HTML directives, making it straightforward to specify routing

 information directly in your HTML markup.
 Supports wildcards and named parameters.